-A reference to the contract conditions, terms and conditions, SLA, cancellation periods?
+A reference to the contract conditions, terms, and conditions, SLA, cancellation periods?
 Missing.
-The “unround” amounts probably result from a direct conversion of the original dollar prices into euro amounts.
-The daily exchange rate is probably also responsible for the fluctuations in the product price mentioned in the footnote.
+The “unround” amounts probably result from the direct conversion of the original dollar prices into euro amounts.
+The daily exchange rate is perhaps also responsible for the fluctuations in the product price mentioned in the footnote.
 Fittingly, the malware protection is only available in English, by the way.

-You should entrust your “website to the best hosting provider” – with these words GoDaddy advertises its web hosting services on its own website.
+You should entrust your “website to the best hosting provider” – with these words, GoDaddy advertises its web hosting services on its website.
 We wholeheartedly agree with this request, but even with the best will in the world, the “best hosting provider” can’t mean GoDaddy.

 Half-baked, hastily cobbled together, makeshift, unprofessional – this is not only the impression of the website of the global player.
-The product portfolio and rate structure also make a poorly thought-out, confused and confusing impression: very selective feature lists, crooked prices, varying discounts for products of different durations, necessary and less necessary add-on offers, footnotes, meaningless explanations.
-In the synopsis, an extremely unflattering self-presentation of the company and its service offer is created.
+The product portfolio and rate structure also make a poorly thought-out, confused, and confusing impression: very selective feature lists, crooked prices, varying discounts for products of different durations, necessary and less necessary add-on offers, footnotes, meaningless explanations.
+In the synopsis, a highly unflattering self-presentation of the company and its service offer is created.

-Unfortunately, the telephone customer support, which itself was obviously not comprehensively informed, did not inspire much confidence.
-The fact alone that the servers are probably distributed over half the globe and neither the customer nor the provider have any real influence on where the customer data ends up is alarming.
+Unfortunately, the telephone customer support, which was not comprehensively informed, did not inspire much confidence.
+The fact alone that the servers are probably distributed over half the globe and neither the customer nor the provider have any real influence on where the customer data ends are alarming.
 The fact that GoDaddy tries to conceal this fact from its customers does not improve the situation.

-After all, judging purely by the technical features, the Deluxe tariff package has a lot to offer.
-Unlimited storage volume, 125 apps for 1-click installation, 99.9% availability guarantee and scalable performance should attract some customers.
-However, important components are also missing here with a permanently included inclusive domain and a corresponding SSL certificate.
+After all, judging purely by the technical features, the Deluxe tariff package offers a lot.
+Total storage volume, 125 apps for 1-click installation, 99.9% availability guarantee, and scalable performance should attract some customers.
+However, essential components are also missing, with a permanently included inclusive domain and a corresponding SSL certificate.

-At this point, we don’t see GoDaddy’s web hosting services as competitive in the US, UK, Canadian and Аustralian market.
+At this point, we don’t see GoDaddy’s web hosting services as competitive in the US, UK, Canadian and Аustralian markets.

 |Number of sites||1||Unlimited||Unlimited|